GuoLusjtu/DVC/README.md

 #### Pretrain models

 We provide the test code of our DVC framework.
-In our imolementation, we use the learning based image compression algorithm  (Variational image compression with a scale hyperprior, ICLR'18) as the intra coompression.
+In our implementation, we use the learning based image compression algorithm ([Ballé et al](https://arxiv.org/abs/1802.01436)) as the intra compression.
-Specifically, for the video codec model wuth `lambda=k`, the image codec model with `lambda=4k` is used as the intra frames.
+Specifically, for the video codec model with `lambda=k`, the image codec model with `lambda=4k` is used as the intra frames.
-Both the pre-train models of video codec and image codecs in our framework are available at [Dropbox](https://www.dropbox.com/s/9gc18ylms0rf9jl/PretrainModel.zip?dl=0).
+Both the pre-train models of video codecs and image codecs in our framework are available at [Dropbox](https://www.dropbox.com/s/9gc18ylms0rf9jl/PretrainModel.zip?dl=0).

 #### Entropy Coding